Applied Geometry and Topology (AGT) network in the UK |

 - The 15th meeting was joint with the Maths and Computer Science for Materials Innovation on 8-9 September 2020.

-- The 14th meeting was joint with the workshop Mathematics and Data organised by Prof Michael Farber (Queen Mary) at the Alan Turing Institute on 12th September 2019 in London, UK.
+- The 14th meeting was joint with the workshop Mathematics and Data organised by Michael Farber (Queen Mary) at the Alan Turing Institute on 12th September 2019 in London, UK.

 - 10:30 – 10:35 Introduction and welcome – Michael Farber (The Alan Turing Institute)